ColeTrammer/iros/docs/fs.md

 *inode_identifier* - field that stores the inode->index that corresponds to this file.

-*length* - field that stores the length of a file's inode.
-This field should never be used, since inode->size can change without the file knowing.

-*start* - field that stores the start of the file within a backing device.
-Again this should never be used and is a remnant of the early initrd implementation.

 *position* - field that corresponds to the file's lseek(2) based position.

 *f_op* - field that points to operations that can be done to a file.